Port Moody 2050: updating our Official Community Plan

 Let's Be Open To New Development Including Densification

-by PomoRes, almost 2 years ago
+by PomoRes, over 2 years ago

 Our city and region is facing a housing crisis.
 According to the Vancouver Sun (April, 2022), Metro Vancouver will need 250,000 more homes over the next 5 to 10 years to offset the housing crunch.
 However, there has been heated debate at Council and in local media over whether to allow more development, including more dense developments, in Port Moody.